 The intention for this recipe is for it to be a same-day dough, meaning you mix in the morning, and you bake in the late afternoon.
 However, you can also place the shaped and covered dough into the refrigerator to finish the proof overnight (instead of on the counter).
 This way, you can have fresh bread for dinner on day one or fresh bread for lunch on day two.

-Sourdough Bread Formulas
+Sourdough Bread with All-purpose Flour

 For tips on how to calculate baker’s percentages or how to modify this formula, see my post on baker’s percentages (baker’s math).